-I must

-• • • •

 I must not

-••••
+••••••••••

+AND THE RESERVE OF THE PERSON

 Your foster family will be there for you when you need them.

+If you need help with

+them.

-If you need help with something, you can talk to them.
+something, you can talk to

 Care Plans and Reviews

 The care plan will be put together by your social worker.
 The care plan details the decisions that have been made about your care for the duration of your stay with your foster carer.
 It will make sure that everything goes well for you and also has a checklist to make sure that everything has happened as per the plan that was set out for you.
 Remember, it is your right to ask your social worker for your care plan.